 Frank is also asking Northern Trust to return the $1.6 billion in bailout money to the government.
 Northern Trust didn't ask for the money when Former Treasury Secretary Henry Paulson doled it out.
 The new law actually allows banks that didn't need the money to return it.

 Frank also scoffed at the boondoggle, saying Northern Trust should have spent that money making loans and stimulating the economy.
 He called the Northern Trust Open an "ego thing" that has nothing to do with good business.

-Senator John Kerry also weighed in on TMZ's story, calling Northern Trust's L.A. extravaganza "disgusting and stupid
+Senator John Kerry also weighed in on TMZ's story, calling Northern Trust's L.A. extravaganza "disgusting and stupid and pathetic."